AudioCommons/ac-mediator/README.md

 # Development

 The Audio Commons mediator is a web service written in Python 3 using the Django framework.
-We use the PostgreSQL database backend with the JSON fields, therefore you'll need PostgreSQL >= 9.2 installed in your system.
+We use the PostgreSQL database backend with the JSON fields (PostgreSQL >= 9.2).

+To have a local development version you can either do a standard manual install or use our Docker container definitions.
+When using Docker, the development environment includes PostgreSQL, an Nginx webserver and the Django application running behind Gunicorn.
+It also includes custom SSL certificates to be able to properly test the API via https.
+Below you'll find instructions for setting up the development environment with and without Docker:

+## Setting up dev environment using Docker

-Running the following commands should set a local installation of the Audio Commons mediator up and running:
+First you should make sure that you have PostgreSQL (>=9.2) installed and running in your system.
+Then the following commands should set a local installation of the Audio Commons mediator up and running:

 - Clone repository and cd into it
 ```